-Updating the 2023 Steele County Multi-Hazard Mitigation Plan was a collaboration of the Steele County Emergency Management Director, State of Minnesota Hazard Mitigation officials, municipality officials, and members of the steering committee.
-The goals of the updating process were to include more recent data documenting the critical infrastructure and hazards faced by Steele County, reformat and reorganize the plan to reflect definitions of hazards as expressed in the 2019 State of Minnesota Multi-Hazard Identification and Risk Assessment Plan, and reflect current hazard mitigation priorities in Steele County.
-Therefore, the new plan includes not only new data documenting the types of hazards faced by Steele County residents and emergency planning officials, but also new thinking about how to best address these hazards.
+Updating the 2023 Steele County Multi-Hazard Mitigation Plan was a collaboration of the Steele County Emergency Management Director, State of Minnesota Hazard Mitigation officials, municipality officials, and members of the steering committee starting September 26, 2022, kickoff meeting and ending with a final review steering committee meeting on January 17, 2024.
+The goals of the updating process were to include more recent data documenting the critical infrastructure and hazards faced by Steele County, reformat and reorganize the plan to reflect definitions of hazards as expressed in the 2023 State of Minnesota Multi-Hazard Identification and Risk Assessment Plan, and reflect current hazard mitigation priorities in Steele County.
+Therefore, the new plan includes new data documenting the types of hazards faced by Steele County residents and emergency planning officials and new thinking about how to address these hazards.
+All participating jurisdictions completed survey documents and attended meetings, which are documented in Appendix F.

-This is a multi-jurisdictional plan that covers Steele County, townships and the cities of Blooming Prairie, Ellendale, Medford, and Owatonna.
-The Steele County risks and mitigation activities identified in this plan incorporate the concerns and needs of townships, cities, school districts, and other entities participating in this plan.
-Steele County Hazard Mitigation Update Meetings and Public Outreach are summarized in Table M-3.
+This is a multi-jurisdictional plan that covers Steele County and the cities of Blooming Prairie, Ellendale, Medford, and Owatonna.
+The Steele County risks, and mitigation activities identified in this plan incorporate the concerns and needs of townships, school districts, and other entities participating.
+Steele County Hazard Mitigation Update Meetings and Public Outreach are summarized in Table M-3 and detailed documentation is in Appendix F.